-Describe and illustrate the surface watercourses, overland flow, palustrine and lacustrine wetlands, estuaries and marine waters.
+Describe and illustrate the surface watercourses, overland flow, palustrine and lacustrine wetlands.
 The description should include suitably scaled maps of catchments, watercourses, drainage pathways, wetlands, or sources of water supply (such as farm dams) potentially affected by the project, whether on or off the project site.
 Describe, with supporting photographs, the geomorphic condition of any watercourses likely to be affected by disturbance or stream diversion.
-The results of this description would form the basis for the planning and subsequent monitoring of rehabilitation of the watercourses during or after the operation of the project.
+The results of this description should form the basis for the planning and subsequent monitoring of rehabilitation of the watercourses during or after the operation of the project.